-This is a review of the Thriva home testing service.
-If you’re interested in understanding how it works, keep reading.
+This is a Thriva review of its home blood testing service.
+If you’re interested in understanding how the test, the types of health information it provides and whether Thriva is good or not, keep reading.

-If you’d like to try Thriva right now, they’ve provided readers of this site with a 50% discount using the code below.
+If you’d like to try Thriva right now, they’ve provided readers of this site with a 10% discount code below.

 This is a review of the Thriva ‘Complete’ package, part of the new tiered subscription service the company is launching.

-The kit is sent out to members every three months so they can understand how well (or not) their lifestyle is impacting their internal health.
+The kit is sent out to members periodically so they can understand how well (or not) their lifestyle is impacting their internal health.

 You order a test via the Thriva website, they send out a kit to your home, you fill a couple of containers with blood and then send it back to their lab and wait for your results.

-The company is moving to a subscription model because ongoing tracking is essential for preventative health.
+The company is moving to a subscription model because ongoing tracking of your body’s data is essential for preventative health.

 In other words, establishing a baseline with specific markers in your blood will allow you track any changes over the coming years as you age or as your lifestyle changes.

 If you can’t measure it, you can’t improve it.